 What do L2L Trainers do?

-As the faces of the L2L Program in the schools, L2L Trainers are key members of the L2L Team.
-They deliver L2L Tutor Training, oversee the implementation of tutoring sessions, lead review sessions, and collaborate with the School Coordinators to ensure the success of the program.
-L2L Trainers are volunteers who receive an honorarium for their work.
+As key members of the L2L team, L2L Trainers deliver tutor training, support School Coordinators with the implementation of peer tutoring sessions, lead review sessions, support data collection, and collaborate with School Coordinators and L2L staff to ensure the success of the program.

 Profile of L2L Trainer